 For some patients, the time commitment of a long rehab program just isn’t what they need.
-In response, some rehab centers offer 30-day addiction treatment programs in Pasadena, CA that are a month or less in length.
-These shorter rehab plans offer a full range of therapies for patients, such as:
+In response, some rehab centers offer 30-day addiction treatment programs in Pasadena, CA. These shorter rehab plans offer a full range of therapies for patients, such as:

 - Family behavior therapy